O

 A brief visit to Costa Rica and Nicaragua 12th - 19th of November

 On my first bus on the island I met up with an American guy called Ben who was also heading to León, so we decided to team up for the day on our trip.
 We had to pass through the capital Managua, and I think we were quite lucky not to get caught up in any riots there.
 There is a lot of unrest after the recent elections here and our taxi driver took us a long round route, round the outside of the city so we would avoid any trouble.
-A very wise move in the end, as when we watched the news in the evening we saw the extent of the chaos in the city!
+A very wise move in the en

 Tomorrow I´m going to head to Honduras, aiming for the bay Islands in a few days.